Planning to Take a Leave of Absence

 Preparing to Leave or Return to Campus

-Be sure to stay in contact with your financial aid office and apply for financial aid during the appropriate cycle.
+Be sure to stay in contact with the financial aid staff at your school and re-apply for financial aid during the appropriate cycle.

 Be certain to communicate your intended actions with all applicable departments at your institution.
 The earlier you notify these departments of your intentions, the better.
 Many times, some forms, actions, or services are bound by time-sensitive requirements.